SISE-Web-Development-Environments/assignment2-yarden-eden/README.md

 At the top of the page you a have a menu that take you to different windows such as -
 * Welcome - home page, you can find here 2 button.

-first, sign-up btn: sign-up button, if you haven't signed up, now it's a good time :)
+1.Sign-up btn: sign-up button, if you haven't signed up, now it's a good time :)

-second, log-in btn: that take you to set settings for the game.
+2.Log-in btn: that take you to set settings for the game.
 * Setting - you can set your setting by :
 1. choose your in-game keyboard (press on each arrow and then select a key),
 2. Then you will have to choose the number and colors of pacman's food.